Skip to main content

 Adding a parser

-Each parser is numbered, and the results for each parser in the Results builder and when formatting results are available through shortcuts:
+Each parser is numbered; results for each parser in the Results Builder and during result formatting are available via shortcuts:

-In the general result format, the results for each parser are output sequentially by default, in the format specified in the settings of each parser.
+In the general result format, results for each parser are output sequentially by default, in the format specified in the settings of each parser

-Using multiple parsers in one task increases the overall parsing speed by reducing the number of simultaneous requests to one parser, thus reducing the likelihood of proxy bans or captcha displays.
+Using multiple parsers in a single task increases the overall parsing speed because the number of simultaneous requests to a single parser decreases, which accordingly reduces the frequency of proxy bans or captcha displays

-Each parser parses the original query or its variation when using the query constructor, has its own query format settings, but it is not possible to pass the results of the previous parser as queries to one parser (this feature is planned for the future).
+Each parser parses the original query or its variation when using the Query Builder, and has its own query format in the settings; however, you cannot pass the results of a previous parser as queries to another parser (this feature is planned for the future)

 Example of domain analysis

-In this example, we use a list of domains that will soon expire (become available for registration again) as queries.
-We are interested in selecting domains with good parameters, so we used 8 different parsers:
+In this example, we use a list of domains that will soon expire (become available for registration again) as queries; we are interested in selecting domains with good parameters, so we used six different parsers:

-In the results format, we output the original query (domain) and the results from each parser in the order we need:
+In the result format, we output the original query (domain) and the results from each parser in the order we need:

 Download example